 About Blythwood Winds

-The Blythwood Winds have a fruitful relationship with the Canadian Music Centre including performances of music by Canadian composers Norman Sherman, Elisha Denburg, and Alan Heard.
-The quintet has also been involved with the CMC's OPUS Testing, a co-presentation/workshop with Musica Reflecta in which the group premiered pieces by Toronto composers for wind quintet and narrator inspired by popular fables.
-This workshop performance was reprised this past November as part of New Music 101, an educational concert series that combines performance and discussion in Toronto Public Libraries.
-As well as its live performances, the Blythwood Winds is featured on the Canadian Music Centre's online music service CentreStreams, with recordings in 2013 of previously unrecorded works by Toronto composers James Gayfer and Elisha Denburg, and other CMC Associate Composers.
+Blythwood Winds has a fruitful relationship with the Canadian Music Centre including performances of music by Canadian composers Norman Sherman, Elisha Denburg, and Alan Heard.
+The quintet has also been involved with the CMC's OPUS Testing, a co-presentation with Musica Reflecta in which the group premiered pieces by Toronto composers for wind quintet and narrator inspired by popular Russian fables.
+They remounted the Fables in November 2015 for New Music 101, an educational concert series that combined performance and discussion in Toronto Public Libraries.
+As well as its live performances, Blythwood Winds is featured on the Canadian Music Centre's digital audio archive CentreStreams, with recordings in 2013 of previously unrecorded works by Toronto composers James Gayfer, and other CMC Associate Composers.

-In addition to its dedication to presenting the works of Canadian composers, the Blythwood Winds is passionate about spreading music to all audiences, performing standard quintet repertoire as well as its own arrangements of symphonic repertoire, holiday music, and movie soundtracks at many Toronto bars and restaurants.
+In addition to its dedication to presenting the works of Canadian contemporary music, Blythwood Winds is passionate about spreading music to all audiences, performing its own arrangements of symphonic repertoire, holiday music, and movie soundtracks at many Toronto bars and restaurants.